Road Optimized Innovations And Future Trucking Technologies

 One product you may have heard about is our ROI Cabmate suspension.
 While still in the testing stages, it is an intelligent cab suspension that maximizes ride comfort for the driver and offers greater protection of electronics inside the cab.
 It’s ECU reads information hundreds of times per second from accelerometers and position sensors mounted on both sides of the cab, and instantly cushioning the blow by determining the optimum settings for the shock absorbers as the vehicle goes over rough terrain.
 This video from Heavy Duty Trucking really demonstrates the difference a driver will experience.

-Link’s Auxiliary Suspension Innovations Take the Guesswork Out
+Link’s Auxiliary Suspension Innovations Remove Guesswork

 Another suspension innovation we are developing is an auxiliary suspension that automatically raises or lowers based on the weight of the load.
 By eliminating the need for drivers to anticipate when to raise or lower the axle (or remember to), this suspension innovation will provide better fuel efficiency and less wear and tear on the tires and vehicle.